greati/logicantsy/README.md

         - `semantics`: code related to semantics, like truth-tables and generalized matrices
 - `/sources/tests`: here you may find how to use the classes

+# Usages in research

+- Vitor Greati's MSc thesis: introduction of the theoretical aspects behind the tool and presentation of the first finite axiomatization of the logic **mCi**.
+- C. Caleiro, S. Marcelino, P. Filipe, M. Cristani: analytic calculus for conjunctions, disjunctions, negations and contraries of intersective gradable adjectives when uttered by a single or more agents.

+# Future of logicantsy

+The present implementation is a prototype written in the context of my MSc thesis for some functionalities that will be part of a much more complete and integrated tool called CT4L, to be developed by researchers of the Instituto de Telecomunicações (Portugal) in the near future.